lisp-mirror/eql5/README-2-REBUILD.txt

 TIP
 ===

-If you're on Linux, see "src/rebuild".
+If you're on Linux, see "src/rebuild" (needs password for make install).